dscpe/dscpe.github.io/about.md

 #### What is the cost?

-The Fall 2023 cohort members' tutition is covered by a gift from Elsevier.
+Cohort members' tutition is covered by a gift from Elsevier.

 <br>